kesepkina/Forest-Cover-Type-Prediction/README.md

 ```sh
 poetry run train --help
 ```
-You can configure additional options (such as hyperparameters) in the CLI.
+You can configure additional options (such as hyperparameters and usage of nested cross-validation) in the CLI.
 To get a full list of them, use help:
 ```sh
 poetry run train <ml model> --help
 ```